Evaluating COVID-19 vaccine allocation policies using Bayesian $m$-top exploration: Vaccine policy evaluation

-Interestingly, these results indicate for each scenario which age group should be prioritised for vaccination as the bandit has learned the best strategies assign \mRNA\ vaccines to that age group.
-For both \infections\ and \hospitalisations, we notice another trend: if young adults, adults and elderly are prioritised for any of the vaccines, they are assigned vector-based vaccines, with one notable exception.
-The \scenarioOne\ and \scenarioFour\ scenarios for \hospitalisations\ are the only exception to this as the elderly are a higher priority as they contribute most to the hospitalisation load.
-Moreover, the number of arms in the top-10 that prioritise a particular age group also indicates the importance of the choice to vaccinate that age group.
-For example, in the \scenarioZero\ scenario for \hospitalisations, even though hospitalisations were a priority, only three arms prioritise vaccinating the elderly because the impact of other age groups is more important (Figure \ref{figure:config_0_ground_truth}).
-Analogously, the presence of multiple vaccine types for a group in the top-10 indicates it is less important to prioritise a particular vaccine type for that age group.
-For example, the \scenarioZero\ scenario for \infections\ (Figure \ref{figure:config_0_ground_truth}) indicates less importance with regards to the chosen vaccination strategy when it comes to children as \mRNA\ and vector-based vaccines were recommended options.
-We close by stating that these results greatly depend on the fact that the used vaccines were quite successful in reducing the transmission likelihood.
-With the emergence of variants, these odds changed, which we discuss in the next section.
+Interestingly, these results indicate for each contact reduction scenario which age group should be prioritised for vaccination.
+As the supply of \mRNA\ vaccines is higher than the supply of \adeno\ vaccines throughout the experiments, choosing \mRNA\ for an age group means that this age group will receive a majority of the vaccines, thereby reducing that particular age group's impact on the attack rate.
+We refer back to Figure \ref{figure:stride_vaccines} for an example of this prioritisation effect based on the supply.
+For example, in the \scenarioZero\ scenario for \hospitalisations, even though hospitalisations were a priority, only three arms prioritise vaccinating the elderly because the impact of other age groups appears to be more important (Figure \ref{figure:config_0_ground_truth}).
+Similarly, the presence of multiple vaccine types for an age group in the top-$10$ strategies suggests that the specific vaccine type is less critical for that particular age group, as long as the individuals in this age group are vaccinated.
+For example, the \scenarioZero\ scenario for \infections\ (Figure \ref{figure:config_0_ground_truth}) indicates less importance regarding the vaccination type when it comes to children, as \mRNA\ and vector-based vaccines were both recommended options.
+We conclude that these results are heavily influenced by the effectiveness of the vaccines in significantly reducing transmission likelihood.
+With the emergence of new variants, these odds changed, which we reflect upon in the discussion section.

+To summarise these results, in Figure \ref{figure:config_rankings_inf_heatmap} we show an overview of how often each age group is prioritised for a given vaccine type in the learned top-$10$ arms, under distinct vaccine uptake proportions.
+We note that across different uptake proportions, the number of times an age group is prioritised (for a given vaccine type) remains similar.
+While the overall age group priorities are similar for a given scenario, the best strategies learned might differ in their vaccine type combinations across age groups.
+Figure \ref{figure:config_rankings_hosp_heatmap} shows an overview of the prioritisation when \hospitalisations\ is optimised.
+Here we observe similar priorities within a contact reduction scenario across the different uptake proportions.
+We present additional results on the specific top-$10$ strategies for all contact reduction scenarios, for \infections\ and \hospitalisations, in \supplementary{E}.
+Moreover, we show results for different uptake proportion of 65\%, 70\%, 80\% and 85\% in \supplementary{E}.